paulleerentveld/personal-trainer-frontend/README.md

 This is my phase 5 project App.
 The app allows a Personal Trainer to setup their clients, create exercises and upload photos/videos, generate workout templates and schedule workouts and link to clients and workout templates.

 ## Limitations
-- Add clients and exercises you cannot upload images/vidoes at the same.
+- Add clients and exercises you cannot upload images/vidoes at new record creation.
 There needs to be a record to attach to.
 This needs more work to allow file upload on form submission.
-- On the Program schedules the select boxes lookup the client and workout templates.
-These work but initially do not load what they are linked to already.
-If you click the select box and click away it loads.
-This is due to the selectbox data load, I need to store the lists with useState first and then reference this I think but needs more work to fix.

 ## Dependancies
 Main libraries I used are Devextreme for the Grids, menus and other components.
 These should load on install bundle.